stuti-43m/tntmaps/README.md

 ### Sourcing the data
 To begin with, I only had the geolocations for the existing outlets.

-- I downloaded the kml files to draw out the region boundaries on canvas from here (store it in )
+- I downloaded the kml files to draw out the region boundaries on canvas.
-- I downloaded the population density data at a village and town level for the state from the census website of India and converted it to json (store it in )
+- I downloaded the population density data at a village and town level for the state from the census website of India.
-- I fetched the latitude and longitude data for these from the google maps api. (run is using).
-This data gets stored in ../.
+- I ran a nodejs script to read through the data to fetch the latitude and longitude data for these from the google maps api.
-- This script also places the the town/village in the regions present in the kml files.
+- This script also allocates the the town/village into the regions present in the kml files and claculated the population of the region
-- The second script(.js) identifies which regions the exisiting outlets are in and now that we have the towns/villages categorised in their respective regions.
-The scripts also calculates the total population o each region.
+- A second script is used to identifiy which regions the exisiting outlets are in.

 The final data file after running the script is an array of all the regions in the kml file.
 Below is the structure of an object in the file -